steven-pearson/odatacpp-client/README.md

 2.ODataCpp depends on Casablanca (http://casablanca.codeplex.com) which is distributed as a NuGet package.
   Please restore this NuGet package before you open any solution:

-    cd odatacpp_client\msvc
+    cd odatacpp-client\msvc
     .nuget\nuget.exe restore odatacpp.sln

-3.Open 'odatacpp.sln' under 'odatacpp_client\msvc' with VS2012 and click 'Build Solution' in the 'BUILD' menu.
+3.Open 'odatacpp.sln' under 'odatacpp-client\msvc' with VS2012 and click 'Build Solution' in the 'BUILD' menu.

-4.Built libraries are placed under 'odatacpp_client\output\\\<Configuration\>' where '\<Configuration\>' could be either 'Debug' or 'Release' according to your build configuration in VS2012.
+4.Built libraries are placed under 'odatacpp-client\output\\\<Configuration\>' where '\<Configuration\>' could be either 'Debug' or 'Release' according to your build configuration in VS2012.

 ### Building on Windows with MSBuild

 1.Setup build environment for VS2012:

-    cd odatacpp_client
+    cd odatacpp-client
     powershell
     .\setup_ps_env_VS2012.ps1